dhirajnitk/SimpleRadiusServer/src/ReadMe.md

 # Simple Radius Server

-This is a simple Radius server configured to run on IP address `127.0.0.1` at port `1000` with the shared secret `nexus`.
+This is a simple Radius server implementing a subset of RFC-2865 configured to run on IP address `127.0.0.1` at port `1000` with the shared secret `nexus`.

 ## Configuration

-config.properties store the config properies.
+config.properties stores the config properties.
+The values can be configured
 - **IP Address:** 127.0.0.1
 - **Port:** 1000
 - **Shared Secret:** nexus